omegahh/DeepHiC/README.md

 python data_downsample.py -hr 10kb -lr 40kb -r 16 -c GM12878
 ~~~

+-  `-hr`: the resolution of high-resolution data
+-  `-lr`: the low-resolution (just for convenience) for downsampled data, e.g. I named 1/16 downsampled data as `chrN_40kb.npz`
+-  `-r` : the downsampling factor
+-  `-c` : cell_line_name of data

 3. Generating trainable/predictable data

 ~~~bash
 python data_generate.py -hr 10kb -lr 40kb -s all -chunk 40 -stride 40 -bound 201 -scale 1 -c GM12878
 ~~~

+-  `-hr`: the high-resolution data we used for train
+-  `-lr`: the low-coverage (downsampled) data we used for training input
+-  `-s` : specifying dataset: train/test/human/mouse
+-  `-chunk`: chunk size for each small samples
+-  `-stride`: should be same with `-chunk`
+-  `-bound`: upper bound of genomic distance, e.g. 201 means 200 x 10kb
+-  `-scale`: whether to pooling input matrices, current version is no, it should be 1 in default.
+-  `-c` : cell_line_name of data

 ### 2. Traning or Predicting